 (4) The Peptide Linkage.
-Diketopiperazine reacts with one or two
+Diketopiperazine reacts with one or two molecules of formaldehyde to form hydroxymethyl groups.
+Presumably the peptide linkage is capable of reacting in the same way.

-$$-CO-NH-+CH_2O \rightleftharpoons -CO-N(CH_2 \cdot OH)-$$ (10)
+$$-CO-NH-+CH2O \rightleftharpoons -CO-N(CH2 \cdot OH)-$$ (10)

-(5) The Guanidino Group.
+- (5) The Guanidino Group.
 The Sakaguchi test for the monosubstituted guanidino group is drastically altered when arginine has been allowed to react with formaldehyde for 20 or 30 minutes.
-The exact nature of the underlying reaction is not yet clear (see the discussion of arginine in Part V).

-(6) The Hydroxyl Group.
+The exact nature of the underlying reaction is not yet clear (see the discussion of arginine in Part V). - (6) The Hydroxyl Group.
 Formaldehyde reacts with alcoholic hydroxyl groups to form acetals and hemiacetals: